Download Image (3.5 MB)

 The 1941 Legislature finally established a State Library Commission after much urging by Julia and others.
 She served as commission chairman from July, 1941, through June, 1954.
 During those 13 years the legislative appropriation grew from $8000 to nearly $100,000.
 Also, the commission established library standards and a certification system throughout the state.
 In 1949, Julia received an American Library Association Citation of Merit.

 Not a single-minded person, she worked, individually and through the Santa Fe Woman's Club and the State Federation of Women's Clubs, for social welfare legislation, especially measures affecting women and children.
 She was instrumental in securing creation of a reform school for girls in 1919 and was chairman of the first Girls Welfare Board.

-The first woman regent of the University of New Mexico, Julia serviced in 1921 - 1923, and typically, persuaded her colleagues to defer plans for an engineering building and to build a library instead.
+The first woman regent of the University of New Mexico, Julia served in 1921 - 1923, and typically, persuaded her colleagues to defer plans for an engineering building and to build a library instead.

 Julia was an energetic leader in New Mexico efforts to obtain passage of the women's suffrage amendment.

 - Ann Burleson Honea, "Julia Brown Asplund, New Mexico Librarian, 1875-1958" Austin, Tex., 1967; Thesis (MLS), University of Texas.